ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 The very first Attesting Environment in this example can be a hardware component that is a Static Code Root of Trust.
 As in any other scenario, this hardware component is the first Attesting Environment.
 It collects a rather concise number of Claims about the Target Environment.
-The Target Environment in this example is the (U)EFI / BIOS / Firmware [FIXME] After the boot sequence started, the Target Environment conducts the most important and defining feature of Layered Attestation:
+The Target Environment in this example is the (U)EFI / BIOS / Firmware After the boot sequence started, the Target Environment conducts the most important and defining feature of Layered Attestation:
 The successfully measured environment that is the